Madonna and sexuality: Social evaluations and criticisms

+Through her career, Madonna's exhibitionism garnered her criticisms.
+In the early 1990s, American writer Lewis Grizzard, referred to the crotch grabbing as a "nasty trend" in which he included famous crotch-grabbers such as Madonna and Michael Jackson.
+Having mentioned both performers, author Therese Steffen, called it a common cultural code for sexual power and virility.
+Also, conservative outlet Liberty, Life, and Family criticized various popular A–list of entertainers in 1994, including Madonna, for having project androgynous images, and open sexuality, as part of their public persona and presentation and their influence in youngsters.

-In the 1990s, by many her works "confirmed" and "intensified" her status as a sexually assertive and in-control woman.
+Her works of the 1990s "confirmed" or "intensified" her status as a sexually assertive and in-control woman by some.
+During this decade, Caryn James paid tribute to Madonna's "honesty about using sexuality to gain control and power".
 However, for others like biographer J. Randy Taraborrelli she sounded only like a lusty porn star no one could take seriously.
-Australian professor Graeme Turner said that Madonna can be seen as a figure who "exaggerates" (and therefore makes ridiculous) male expectations of female sexuality.
+For example, Australian professor Graeme Turner said that Madonna can be seen as a figure who "exaggerates" (and therefore makes ridiculous) male expectations of female sexuality.
 In Grrrls (1996), Amy Raphael also criticized that "taking the concept further than any other female artist before her, Madonna sold herself almost exclusively in terms of her sexuality".